AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 1. Set **Group By** to acquisition (or referral) source and select the sources you want to include.
 1. For this example, we used the **stacked columns** chart type.

-Here is a visual walkthrough:
+Here is a visual walk through:

 [ ![Creating a New users by source report.](../../assets/New_Users_by_source.gif)<!--{: style="max-width: 500px;"}-->[4]<!--{: data-lightbox="image-1" data-title="Creating a New users by source report."}-->